facebook/infer/INSTALL.md

 - Java (only needed for the Java analysis)
 - gcc >= 5.X or clang >= 3.4 (only needed for the C/Objective-C analysis)
 - autoconf >= 2.63 and automake >= 1.11.1 (if building from git)
+- CMake (only needed for the C/Objective-C analysis)
+- Ninja (optional, if you wish to use sequential linking when building the C/Objective-C analysis)

 See also the distro-specific instructions for Ubuntu and Debian below.